 B.1.7 E-UTRA or NR frequency and frequency error

-In all test cases with E-UTRA frequency, the E-UTRA frequency used shall be the mid-range for the E-UTRA operating band.
+In all test cases other than Sensitivity in clause 5.1 with E-UTRA frequency, the E-UTRA frequency used shall be the mid-range for the E-UTRA operating band.
 The E-UTRA frequency with respect to the GNSS carrier frequency shall be offset by +0.025 PPM.

-In all test cases with NR, the NR frequency used shall be as specified in TS 38.508-1 [20], clause 4.3.1.
+In all test cases other than Sensitivity in clause 5.1 with NR, the NR frequency used shall be as specified in TS 38.508-1 [20], clause 4.3.1.
 The NR frequency with respect to the GNSS carrier frequency shall be offset by + 0.025 PPM.